rsdoiel/picking-up-nodestack/README.md

 # Overview

-On Feb 12, 2013 I am scheduled to give a presentation at work.
-I'm picking a quick, hands on tutorial of NodeJS to show half the stack we'll be migrating to for new projects that need to scale where LAMP is a poor fit.

-I probably have enough material for two talks.
-Will split this as a part 1, part 2 presentation.
+This started as a presentation for some colleagues on moving forward with a new web development stack.
+My goal was to give them a quick hands on tutorial that would leave them with a working copy of NodeJS on their laptops to play with.
+I realized I had enough material to do more than that so that is what started picking-up-nodestack.

+* Talk 01
+	+ Install NodeJS on a Macbook
+	+ Write a simple program
+	+ Use a module
-* Part 1: Introduce NodeJS, get it setup, write a simple program, use a module, write a simple web server
+	+ Write a simple web server
-* Part 2: Introduce YUI3 Server side (e.g. io-base, handlebars), evolve simple web server into a new services
+* Talk 02
+	+ Introduce YUI3
+	+ Introduce io-base
+	+ Introduct handlebars
+	+ Write a simple web server side mashup